A Hybrid Retrieval-Generation Neural Conversation Model: Our Approach

 \subsubsection{\textbf{Interaction Matching Matrix}}

 We combine a set of generated response candidates $\Gcal_i$ and a set of retrieved response candidates $\Rcal_i$ as the set of all response candidates $\Ycal_i=\Gcal_i\cup\Rcal_i$.
 The hybrid ranking module re-ranks all candidates in $\Ycal_i$ to find the best one as the final system output.
-In our implementation, $\Gcal_i$ contains one generated response and $\Rcal_i$ contains $K$ retrieved responses.
+In our implementation, $\Gcal_i$ contains one generated response and $\Rcal_i$ contains $K$ retrieved responses.\footnote{We adopt this setting as we find that the generated top responses by Seq2Seq based models are very similar with each other.} Note that facts are not used in this re-ranking process.
+They are only modeled by the facts encoder in the generation module.
 We adopt a neural ranking model following the previous work \cite{DBLP:conf/aaai/PangLGXWC16,DBLP:conf/sigir/YangQQGZCHC18}.
 Specifically, for each conversation context $u_i$ and response candidate $y_i^k\in \Ycal_i$, we first build an interaction matching matrix.
 Given $y_i^k$ and $u_{i}$, the model looks up a global embedding dictionary to represent $y_i^{k}$ and $u_{i}$ as two sequences of embedding vectors $\mathbf{E}(y_i^{k})=[\yb^k_{i,1}, \yb^k_{i,2}, \cdots, \yb^k_{i,L_y}]$ and $\mathbf{E}(u_{i})=[\ub_{i,1}, \ub_{i,2}, \cdots, \ub_{i,L_u}]$, where $\yb^k_{i,j} \in \mathbb{R}^d$, $\ub_{i,j} \in \mathbb{R}^d$ are the embedding vectors of the $j$-th word in the word sequences $y_i^{k}$ and $u_i$ respectively.
 The model then builds an interaction matrix $\mathbf{M}$, which computes the pairwise similarity between words in $y_i^{k}$ and $u_i$ via the dot product similarity between the embedding representations.
 The interaction matching matrix is used as the input of a convolutional neural network (CNN) to learn important matching features, which are aggregated by the final multi-layer perceptron (MLP) to generate a matching score.